mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

                     - U
                     - D
                 before:
-                  oneOf:
-                    - type: object
+                  type: object
-                      description: Whole record **before** the changes were applied (including the primary and foreign keys) in case of *update/delete* operation
+                  description: Whole record **before** the changes were applied (including the primary and foreign keys).
+This field is not defined with insert operation
                   additionalProperties: true
-                    - type: "null"
-                      description: null in case of insert operation
                 after:
-                  oneOf:
-                    - type: object
+                  type: object
-                      description: Whole record **after** the changes were applied (including the primary and foreign keys) in case of *insert/update* operation
+                  description: Whole record **after** the changes were applied (including the primary and foreign keys).
+This field is not defined with delete operation
                   additionalProperties: true
-                    - type: "null"
-                      description: null in case of delete operation
                 pos:
                   type: integer
                   description: Position of the message, similar to the kafka message's offset